omartheironman/helloworld/README.md

     * Deploy infrastructure changes
     * Deploy the application using Helm

+# Design method

+## The idea is to heavily leverage automation

+* First implement the Infrastructure as code
+  * we will need a cluster and for high availablity I chose different zones with different regions with auto scaling setup for the nodepools
+  * since each zone could have different configs, I decided to use terragrunt and since I want to have this fully independent on running it locally i will store my state in a backend bucket.
+  * we reserve a static IP for each cluster (planning to use it with CDN to maximize performance and latency)
+  * in an ideal scenario I would also add redis instances and maintain them in their own nodepool [to be discussed in next steps] but in my scenario it was fairly simple

+* Setup our code CI/CD
+  * use helm to configure our deployment
+  * configure HPA [ was planning to use it with prometheus ], I chose this incase id like to scale in the future based on load
+  * configure kubernetes service to forward traffic to our deployment
+  * configure our ingress and pass our reserved static ip address

+* Create a github action pipeline to tie all components together
+  * special ServiceAccounts with limited access were created for the pipeline and all secrets stored in github action (this wouldn't be my first choice i would have opted for vault but for the sake of time I chose github action secrets)

 Notes: I have a lot to discuss on how I could have improved on this especially with my pipeline for example using vault to push and fetch secrets instead or using multi workflow setup whereby each workflow is a different file.